 - Energetic & Playful: A big personality in a tiny package.
 They maintain kitten-like curiosity and playfulness for life.

 - Affectionate & People-Oriented: Forms deep bonds with family, often shadowing their favorite human.
-Thrives on companionship and dislikes being alone for long periods.

 - Curious & Mischievous: Tiny explorers who will investigate every nook.
-Their small size grants access to unique hiding spots.
+Their small size grants access to unique spots.

 - Vocal: Communicates with a soft, gentle voice rather than loud meows.